Song of Insight.org

 MA, Social Psychology

-In my generation, everybody and his brother wanted to be a rock star.
-Some of us aspired to more doable goals, like saving the world from nuclear destruction, or eliminating poverty from the face of the Earth.
+In my generation, called the baby boom, everybody wanted to be a rock star.
+Some of us aspired to more doable goals, like saving the world from nuclear obliteration, or eliminating poverty from the face of the Earth.